 Tip for planting — GARDENKRAFT and BODENKRAFT PLUS Water Storage Pellets

-Before planting seedlings or young plants, a simple step makes a difference all summer long.
+Before planting seedlings or young plants, a simple step can make a difference all summer long.

-Add a handful of GARDENKRAFT organic pellets directly into the planting hole and mix well with the soil.
-GARDENKRAFT are lime pellets with zeolite and thus a natural nutrient and water reservoir — it stores nutrients in its fine mineral channels and only releases them when the plant truly needs them.
-This means: no leaching during heavy rain, no nutrient deficiency during dry spells, and a more active soil microbiome that invigorates the roots.
+Add a handful of GARDENKRAFT Bio Pellets directly into the planting hole and mix well with the soil.
+GARDENKRAFT are lime pellets with zeolite, making them a natural nutrient and water reservoir — they store nutrients in their fine mineral channels and release them only when the plant truly needs them.
+This means: no washout during heavy rain, no nutrient deficiency during dry periods, a more active soil microbiome that invigorates the roots.

-For containers, pots, and raised beds — wherever water retention is especially important — combine GARDENKRAFT with two handfuls of BODENKRAFT PLUS water-retaining pellets directly around the roots.
-Vermiculite (a natural layered mineral that develops a sponge-like structure when heated) and zeolite together can store up to fifty times their own weight in water and release it evenly and as needed.
-This significantly extends watering intervals — particularly valuable on hot summer days or if you couldn't water for a couple of days.
+For containers, pots, and raised beds — anywhere where water retention is particularly important — combine GARDENKRAFT with two handfuls of BODENKRAFT PLUS water-retaining pellets directly to the roots.
+Vermiculite (a natural layered mineral that gains a sponge-like structure when heated) and zeolite together can store up to fifty times their own weight in water and release it evenly and as needed.
+This significantly extends watering intervals — especially valuable on hot summer days or when you couldn't water for two days.

 Both products are 100% natural, vegan, and leave no residue.

-GARDENKRAFT and BODENKRAFT PLUS water-retaining pellets can be found in our garden collection.
+You can find GARDENKRAFT and BODENKRAFT PLUS water-retaining pellets in our Garden Collection.

-Why fresh herbs belong in every meal — a brief summary
+Why fresh herbs belong on every meal — a quick summary

-Fresh herbs are the simplest and most affordable form of dietary supplement available.
-They provide secondary plant compounds in a highly concentrated form — substances that are present in much lower concentrations in vegetables and fruits.
+Fresh herbs are the simplest and cheapest form of dietary supplement available.
+They provide highly concentrated secondary plant compounds — substances that are found in much lower concentrations in vegetables and fruits.

 A handful of parsley contains more vitamin C than an orange.
-A sprig of rosemary provides more antioxidants than many capsules from a health food store.
+A sprig of rosemary provides more antioxidants than many capsules from health food stores.
 And purslane — the weed that grows between paving stones — is the most omega-3-rich plant in Central Europe.

-The only condition: the herbs must truly be nutrient-rich.
-And that — as always — depends on the soil.
+The only condition: The herbs must truly be nutrient-rich.
+And that, as always, depends on the soil.
 Herbs that grow in mineral-rich, living soils have more essential oils, more flavonoids, more secondary plant compounds.
-They smell more intensely.
+They smell more intense.
 They taste more.
-And they protect more.
+And they offer more protection.

-The Brix value decides — even for herbs.
+The Brix value is decisive — even for herbs.

 What the Brix value is and how it measures nutrient density — in the Brix article with Reams table.

-Why soil health determines the nutrient density of all foods — in the article on minerals and depleted soils.
+Why soil health determines the nutrient density of all foods — in the article on minerals and damaged soils.

 How Grünkraft Zeolith Pur acts as a physical protective film — in the FAQ on Grünkraft Calcium.